alan0610/NotesCRUD/README.md

-# Foobar
+# Notes

-Foobar is a Python library for dealing with word pluralization.
+Notes is a full stack CRUD app where you can create, update, read and delete notes with title and their description.
+Created with Nodejs and React

 ## Installation